Harvard-CS145/mininet_topology/debug.md

 ### Read switch logs

-Each p4 switch provides a log file for debugging.
+Switch logs are often the most helpful tool for debugging.
+Each p4 switch provides a log file.
 In the `log` directory, the file `sX.log` includes the logs of all the operations that happen at switch `sX`.
 In the log, two important records are: adding table entry and packet processing.

+#### Examining table entries
 When you use your controller script to add table entry in the P4 switch, the log file may include:
 ```
 [11:18:35.237] [bmv2] [T] [thread 15987] bm_table_add_entry